atomic14/m5stack-core2-audio-monitor/README.md

 # M5Stack Core 2 Audio

+You can watch a video explainer [here (YouTube)](https://www.youtube.com/watch?v=CwIWpBqa-nM) which goes into a bit more detail on the audio capabilities of the device.

 [![Demo Video](https://img.youtube.com/vi/CwIWpBqa-nM/0.jpg)](https://www.youtube.com/watch?v=CwIWpBqa-nM)

 This project is a nice little demo of audio on the M5Stack Core 2 with some simple visualisations.